8 pre-K games to teach problem-solving skills

 Preschoolers can learn how to create a basic paper airplane with practice.
 You can challenge them to take it a step further, however, by asking them to create an airplane that can fly the farthest.
 They'll need to use their problem-solving skills to figure out how each change slightly affects the way the plane flies.

 Does your preschooler love to build?
 If so, hold a contest to see who can build the tallest skyscraper in a given amount of time.
-You can use whatever building materials you have available, but emphasize that the building needs to stand independently.
+You can use whatever building materials you have available — blocks, Legos or other building toys — but emphasize that the "skyscraper" needs to stand independently.
 Children will realize that they need to think before they begin in order to create a sturdy structure.

 Gallini has several engineering games on her preschool's website that can be helpful for nannies or babysitters of preschoolers.
 For example, she suggests providing children with blocks, a piece of wood, balls and colored tape.
 Challenge students to use the blocks to build a ramp for the ball to roll down that will make the ball reach a given line of tape.
 Alternatively, you can challenge children to create a building using pipe cleaners.
 Can they make it stable enough to remain standing?